PreetiSaharan/practiceReact/notes2.md

+# node_modules
-node_modules- database or code for packages that we installed (fetches all the code of all the dependencies installed using npm)
-(there are so many codes other tha parcel - our proj has a dependency parcel, so got that code in node modules, parcel also has dependency on other packages/libraries/dependencies- thoise also get installe, these dependencies might further have other dependencies -this is called TRANSITIVE DEPENDENCIES)
+database or code for packages that we installed (fetches all the code of all the dependencies installed using npm) (there are so many codes other tha parcel - our proj has a dependency parcel, so got that code in node modules, parcel also has dependency on other packages/libraries/dependencies- thoise also get installe, these dependencies might further have other dependencies -this is called TRANSITIVE DEPENDENCIES)

-NODE MODULES(extremely bulky) is the collection of dependencies we put it inside .gitignore it's so bulky hence don't put it on github & production
+# NODE MODULES(extremely bulky) is the collection of dependencies
+we put it inside .gitignore
+it's so bulky hence don't put it on github & production